Hobo-Hilly/SecurityPlus/OpSec-Incident-Response/Investigational-Data-Sources/README.md

 SIEM dashboards (Security Incedent Event Management Systems)
 EXPLANATION:

-So Sims are really where, you know, a good place to start when it comes to where are some of them data Sources? >> Yeah.
-If you are implementing a SIM solution in your environment, West is absolutely right.
-It's going to be pulling all that information from all those.
-Different endpoints and saying, Hey, I think this is something we've gotten alerts that are set up and generated to do x, y or z IDs and IPS alerts can go in there as well.
-But as you can see that can still be a bit of a daunting task, because there are a lot of log files that could be involved.
+So SIEMs are really where, you know, a good place to start when it comes to where are some of them data Sources? >> Yeah.
+If you are implementing a SIEM solution in your environment.
+Wes is absolutely right.
+It's going to be pulling all that information from all those different endpoints and saying, "Hey, I think this is something we've gotten alerts that are set up and generated to do x, y or z IDS and IPS alerts can go in there as well.
+But as you can see that can still be a bit of a daunting task, because there are a lot of log files that could be involved."

-You see, what's this highlighting that for us why what was that 3.1 million.
+You see, what this highlighting here for us in the studio on our network 3.1 million events.
 This is still a lot of data to process which is where these next frameworks come into play.

 Netflow - Cisco Propriatary

 IPfix - IETF protocol (RFC 7011/5101 )
-- it serves for a means of transmitting your traffic flow information over the network Protocol analyzers
+- It serves for a means of transmitting your traffic flow information over the network.

+Protocol analyzers
-- If we want to get an idea of how the information is passing through the various systems on our networks, right, are we making API calls with applications back to databases right?
-What is going on on our network?
+- If we want to get an idea of how the information is passing through the various systems on our networks.
+Things like are we making API calls with applications back to databases?
+What is going on within our network?
 And the reason I say this is because You can also use things like bandwidth monitors as well.

 tcpdump